ddeo1301/JAVA-DEVELOPER-INTERVIEW-QUESTION/10 GFG LEFT CONCEPT/Exception.md

 - THROW
-    - used to throw an exception exolicitly
+    - used to throw an exception explicitly
     - can throw both checked and unchecked exception
     - throw new exeption_class("error message").......where instance must be type throwable or subclass of throwable
     - If we throw an unchecked exception from a method, it is must to handle the exception or declare in throw clause